rokudev/SceneGraphDeveloperExtensions/samples/3_Grid/README.md

 })
 ```

 Next we need to set that content node we just made to our grid.
-After that, we will call the show() function to show our grid to the screen.
-This is a main benefit of RCL, it does much of the groundwork for you regarding organizing and setting up the screen.
+After that, we will call the show() function to show our grid to the View.
+This is a main benefit of SGDEX, it does much of the groundwork for you regarding organizing and setting up the View.

 ```
 m.grid.content = content